lorin/booknotes/papers/Reflecting-on-Jens-Rasmussens-Legacy.md

 6. Intermediate comments
 7. A new vision for accident and safety
 	* Degree of freedom, self-organnisation and defence-in-depth fallacy
-	* A 'normal accident' perspective, as the product of organi
+	* A 'normal accident' perspective, as the product of organisational migration towards the boundary of acceptable performance
+    * Rasmussen's Ashbyan version of normal accidents
+8. Investigating accidents
+    - Causality, stop rules and goals
+    - Accimap
+9. The whole is more than the sum of its parts
+    - A socio-technical perspective based on feedback loops
+    - Concerning the managerial issue
+    - Safety science as cross-disciplinary problem driven research and a convergence of human science paradigms
+    - 'A strong program for a hard problem'
+10. Conclusion

 ## Notes

 * Emphasized importance of studying real life situations instead of experimental data